 - Bear in mind that the pillow you're sleeping on could be creating extra heat.
 I discovered this myself last night so halfway through I swapped over to my Buckwheat pillow.
 Bamboo pillows are also reknowned for keeping people cool but I've never tried one of those myself.
-One of our Facebook Group Members posted he'd had great success with the ChillMax Pillow from JML and a few others said they liked it, so that may be worth a try.
+Some people have had good success with those chill pillows too.
 Certainly a cotton pillow case will help on any pillow though.

 - If you have enough room in your freezer, pop the duvet or bedding in a bag and place in the freezer for a while before bedtime.

 - Remember to wear sun cream during the day, as there's nothing worth than trying to sleep with sunburn.

 - Also remember to drink plenty of water during the day, perhaps just a glass before bed and leave one on your bedside table to take small sips from if you wake up feeling dry during the night, as too much may cause the need for multiple bathroom trips.